In an effort to help you understand industry terms, Franchise.com explains earnings claim.

 Merlin offers incredible earning potential, with the average Merlin showing annual sales of $915,000.* *Please see Item 19 of our FDD for further earning details.

 When you read an earnings claim, first take into account that revenue and profit are not interchangeable.
 Revenue is the amount of money that’s brought in by the franchises’ business activities.
 Profit is the money that the business makes after deducting the expenses.

-Make note, your expenses are going to be different from other franchisees in the system because the costs for things like materials, equipment, insurance, real estate, taxes are going to vary in different parts of the country.
+Make note, your expenses are going to be different from other franchisees.
+For example, the costs for things like materials, equipment, insurance, real estate, and taxes are going to vary in different parts of the country.

 If a franchise doesn’t have an earnings claim how will I know how much money I can make?